jlvdb/TheliWrapper/README.md

   (GUI)
 * *scamp* (optional but recommended), requires *PLplot* with *cairo* driver

-> **Note**: more C-libraries, that may not be preinstalled on your system, are
->           required to build the binaries
+**Note:** More C-libraries then listed may be required to build the binaries.

 Installation